Imagine the impact a reduction in blending time would have on your production process. It’s probably not anything you’ve considered.

 Using the Matcon IBC powder handling system, Wetra was able to move immediately from one recipe to another at any time.
 This gave them a fully flexible process to fulfill orders on demand.
 The system also enabled them to reduce blending, cleaning and production downtime whilst separating HALAL ingredients and eliminating cross-contamination.
 Additionally, Wetra no longer needed to store huge stocks of inventory to meet orders, saving on capital and wasted product.

 How Wetra Gained from Implementing a Matcon IBC System

 “Matcon’s IBC system has enabled Wetra to reduce costs and blending times, improve productivity and enhance food safety & quality.
 This has greatly sharpened our competitive edge to venture into the global market and spur our business growth.”

 Mr Loh Tak Heng, Managing Director

-Since the installation, Wetra have been awarded the ‘HALAL Foods’ certification, HACCP (Hazard Analysis and Critical Control Point) certification and were invited to become members of the Federation of Manufacturers of Malaysia.
+Since the installation, Wetra has been awarded the ‘HALAL Foods’ certification, HACCP (Hazard Analysis and Critical Control Point) certification and were invited to become members of the Federation of Manufacturers of Malaysia.
 The organisation is better positioned to take on new contracts which expand the business further.
-Request the full Wetra case study here:
+Request the full Wetra case study here.